Authorised Representative Services

 Authorised Representative Service has the expertise and industry experience to be your Representative in the EU or the UK.

 We are here to support manufacturers place their products legally on the market.
-We will represent your company as the responsible economic operator fulfilling the new obligations outlined in the Government guidelines for Brexit preparation.
-We can also help you meet the obligations of the new Regulation (EU) 2019/1020 which comes into force on 16th July 2021.
+We will represent your products as the responsible economic operator fulfilling the new obligations outlined in the Government guidelines for Brexit changes.
+We can also help you meet the obligations of the new Regulation (EU) 2019/1020, which came into force on 16th July 2021 within the EU.

-Manufacturers outside the European Union (EU) and in the UK are facing a number of changes to their responsibilities due to Brexit from 1st January 2021and the New Regulation (EU) 2019/1020 from 16th July 2021.
-When the UK leaves the EU on 1st January 2021 manufacturers who have an EU based distributor will need them to take on the obligations of an ‘importer’.
-Conversely EU manufacturer who have a distributor in the UK will require them to take on the obligations of an importer.
-Many distributors will not want to take on the extra obligations and maunufacturers will therefore need to find a third party such as Authorised Representative Service to take on these obligations.
+When the UK left the EU on 1st January 2021, UK manufacturers who had an EU-based distributor required them to take on the obligations of an ‘importer’.
+Conversely EU manufacturers who had a distributor in the UK required them to take on the obligations of an importer.
+Many distributors do not want to take on the extra obligations and manufacturers therefore need to find a third party, such as Authorised Representative Service, to take on these obligations.

-The new Regulation has been adopted by the European Commisssion and the UK to ensure the safety of products sold within the EU.
-The Regulation also addresses the loophole created by E-commerce, which currently makes the consumer responsible for ensuring products comply with safety standards.
+The new Regulation (EU) 2019/1020 has been adopted by the European Commission whilst the UK will continue to apply market surveillance framework based on the New Legislative Framework (NLF) Regulation EC 765/2008 to ensure the safety of products sold within the market.
+The new Regulation also addresses the loophole created by E-commerce, which currently makes the consumer responsible for ensuring products comply with safety standards.

-- The UK will continue to accept the CE mark until the 31st December 2021.
+- The UK will continue to accept the CE mark indefinitely as of 1st August 2023.

 - CE marking for the EU market is not affected.